mcheshkov/paidy-restaurant-api/writeup.md

 Because AFIT is still [not stabilized](https://github.com/rust-lang/rust/pull/115822), I used `async_trait`.
 One downside of this is that all returned futures should be `Send`, and that means adding `Send`  bound to all `impl Iterator` parameters

+It is not clear to me whether I can use tools like connection pools for external DBMS.
+"Classic" RDBMS, like PostgreSQL use stateful connections, and tie transaction lifetime to connection.
+Which means that one need to have multiple connections to issue multiple concurrent transactions.
+Establishing new connection per request will do, but it's not as efficient, and good old days of `<?php $db = mysql_connect("localhost", "user", "pass");` are gone.
+I assumed that I can use pools, reverting to connection-per-request should be simple, and we could discuss details about pool implementation later.

+What I would probably do differently next time is DB response parsing: I think I'd rather group together query text, parameters and results in a single entity, acting like a kind of "stored procedure", but in DB client language and environment.
+Given input parameters (in Rust-friendly way) it could be applied to a transaction: encode parameters, execute query, receive response and decode it back to Rust.
+It could prepare itself explicitly in DB connection as well, though with usual statement cache in drivers it is not as valuable.
+Finally, it could run during preflight something like EXPLAIN, and verify that queries are syntactically correct and that types in DB match our expected types.